G-Core/product-documentation/documentation/hosting/virtual-servers/manage/install-gui-desktop-environment-on-ubuntu-centos-and-debian.md

 ### For all other servers

-Click on the “Applications” button in the upper-left corner of the screen.
+Click on the "Applications" button in the upper-left corner of the screen.
 Select "Log Out" in the drop-down menu.

 <img src="https://support.gcore.com/hc/article_attachments/4404471060369/image19.png" alt="" width="70%">